barneyhawes/decent-metric/README.md

 - bug: Head temperature reading in status bar reads 100+ when DE1 is starting

 TODO - pre-espresso page
-- Change page title depending on home menu option selected
 - Option to choose your grinder to set the range of values for grid size (and also save which grinder to the results file)
-- Allow name and icon for Espresso and Filter to be specified
+- Allow name and icon for drinks to be specified (currently hard coded to "Espresso" and "Pour over")

 TODO - post-shot page
 - Button to show chart full screen